"I wanted to come face to face with a master: I recognised him as such." (Hélène Grimaud)

 Born in Havana in 1914, Jorge Bolet studied at the Curtis Institute, Philadelphia from the age of 12, then had a long career that only really brought him wide and lasting international fame from the early 1970s.
 He specialised in the great Romantic composers, above all Liszt, but he also adored the rare and hidden gems of the repertoire - and the more outrageous the technical demands, so much the better.
-Yet he was never one to show off merely for its own sake; he was, above all, a poet of the piano who cast an almost numinous light on the great 19th century classics he so loved.
-This biographical site is a contribution to the memory of this incomparable artist.
+Yet he was never one to show off merely for its own sake; he was, above all, a great musician.
+(Douglas Cairns)

 (Hélène Grimaud, pianist)